MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/matchmaking/quickstart.md

 ### Known issues and limitations

-In Public Preview, polling of tickets is required to obtain the the match status and match ID.
+In Public Preview, polling of tickets is required to obtain the match status and match ID.
 In the near future, we will have a push mechanism for the clients to be updated on state changes.

 The multi-user ticket flow will also be improved by the push mechanism.
 Follow the [PlayFab blog](https://blog.playfab.com/blog) for future updates on improvements to matchmaking.